nyc-crh/site/content/gallery/sculpture-by-john-ahearn.md

 - Black people
 - autonomous educational spaces
 - the arts
-- photography, imagery, & visual representation- athletics
+- photography, imagery, & visual representation
+- athletics
 questions:
 - Why do you think Ahearn and Torres wanted to mount this sculpture on a building in the South Bronx?
 If you lived in the area, how do you think you would feel about the sculpture?
 - What are joyful places in your neighborhood or community?